rsnyderaustin/Ecommerce-Data-Analysis/README.md

 WHERE rank IN (1, 2, 3)
 ORDER BY first_contact_date DESC
 ```
-### How much revenue have closed deals generated for each sales representative??
+### How much revenue have closed deals generated for each SR?
 The month-year in 'won_date' and sum in 'total_revenue' indicates the amount of revenue generated from deals made from just that month-year.
 For example, a total revenue of $100,000 in month-year 2018-01 for sales person 'Roger Smith' means that 'Roger Smith' closed deals with sellers in month-year 2018-01 that have since generated $100,000 in revenue for the e-commerce site.
 ```
 WITH closed_deals_year_month AS (